MicrosoftDocs/visualstudio-docs/mac/customizing-the-ide.md

 * Spanish
 * Turkish

-To change the language displayed by Visual Studio for Mac, browse to  **Visual Studio > Preferences… > Environment > Visual Style** and select your desired language from the **User Interface Language** drop-down, as illustrated in the screenshot below:
+To change the language displayed by Visual Studio for Mac, browse to  **Visual Studio > Preferences... > Environment > Visual Style** and select your desired language from the **User Interface Language** drop-down, as illustrated in the screenshot below:

 ![Language Selection](media/customizing-the-ide-image11a.png)